 - 1.14.1 During the life of the project the permittee is encouraged to implement pollution prevention practices at the facility.
-To implement pollution prevention, it is recommended that the permittee evaluate all physical and maintenance phases of the operation, including all process and waste treatment components, mechanical maintenance facilities, chemical storage and facility maintenance by doing: - 1.14.1.1 an assessment of toxic chemicals used, and/or hazardous wastes generated.
-This should include data on the types, amount, and hazardous constituents of toxic substances and hazardous waste streams; - 1.14.1.2 a review of potential reduction options for toxic chemical use and hazardous waste generation; - 1.14.1.3 an evaluation considering costs associated with the use of toxic chemicals and the generation of hazardous wastes including: - the cost of purchasing chemicals - the cost of disposal - the cost of storage - the cost of waste treatment - the cost of environmental compliance and liability - the use of the Alaska Materials Exchange to obtain raw chemicals; - 1.14.1.4 an analysis of reduction options including equipment/technology modifications, process/procedure modifications, product reformulation/redesign, raw material substitution, improvements in housekeeping, maintenance, training, and inventory control, education, and conservation (energy, water, etc.), that identifies which options are technically and economically feasible; and
+To implement pollution prevention, it is recommended that the permittee evaluate all physical and maintenance phases of the operation, including all process and waste treatment components, mechanical maintenance facilities, chemical storage and facility maintenance by doing: - 1.14.1.1 An assessment of toxic chemicals used and hazardous wastes generated.

+This should include data on the types, amount, and hazardous constituents of toxic substances and hazardous waste streams; - 1.14.1.2 A review of potential reduction options for toxic chemical use and hazardous waste generation; - 1.14.1.3 An evaluation considering costs associated with the use of toxic chemicals and the generation of hazardous wastes including the: - Cost of purchasing chemicals - Cost of disposal - Cost of storage - Cost of waste treatment - Cost of environmental compliance and liability - Use of the Alaska Materials Exchange to obtain raw chemicals; - 1.14.1.4 An analysis of reduction options including equipment/technology modifications, process/procedure modifications, product reformulation/redesign, raw material substitution, improvements in housekeeping, maintenance, training, and inventory control, education, and conservation (energy, water, etc.), that identifies which options are technically and economically feasible; and

-1.14.1.5 numeric or performance reduction goals for chemicals used and/or waste generated.
+1.14.1.5 Numeric or performance reduction goals for chemicals used and waste generated.